kagux/ex_debug_toolbar/README.md

 Note, unlike `IEx.pry`, this does not interfere with execution flow of phoenix server.

 Usage is similar to `IEx`.
-Drop `require ExDebugToolbar.Toolbar; ExDebugToolbar.Toolbar.pry` in a file you'd like to debug and breakpoint will appear in this panel.
+Drop `require ExDebugToolbar; ExDebugToolbar.pry` in a file you'd like to debug and breakpoint will appear in this panel.
 Breakpoints are not limited to current request, but are capped at configurable number (100 by default).
 ![Breakpoints](screenshots/breakpoints.png)